HRNPH/GANime-FullBody/README.md

 ![](https://raw.githubusercontent.com/HRNPH/GANime-FullBody/main/images/2022-05-04-17-38-51-sample_fa92cf481785d32b12a56f6b8e7d395e7aeb3cdd.jpg)

 From my Point of view
-I've found that Chibi Images is repetitive in other words, it's easy to spot on
+I've found that Chibi Images is quite repetitive in other words, it's easy to spot on

 so why don't I train the classification model to filter them out